Rabbit Hemorrhagic Disease Virus Type 2 (RHDV2)

 RHDV are highly contagious in rabbits.
 The virus enters the body through the mouth, nose, or eyes (mouth likely most common).
 The virus persists in the environment for long periods of time and is very resistant to deactivation.
 It is transmitted by direct contact with infected live or dead rabbits and likely through feces, urine, blood, respiratory secretions, and some insects and blood-feeding parasites.
 The virus may also be transmitted through contaminated food, water, and other materials in the environment.
 Humans may be able to move the virus on contaminated clothing or by transporting live or dead rabbits.
 It may be possible for scavengers and predators to move the virus after consuming infected rabbits, but information is still lacking on this.
 Rabbits that recover from the disease can shed the virus for at least a month.
 Humans, pets, and livestock other than rabbits are not susceptible to RHDV.

-Contact the MDWFP at (601) 432-2199 (Monday - Friday, 8 am - 5 pm) or email Rick.Hamrick@wfp.ms.gov if you find large numbers of dead rabbits with no apparent explanation for cause of death.
+Contact the MDWFP at (601) 432-2199 (Monday - Friday, 8 am - 5 pm) or email Rick.Hamrick@wfp.ms.gov if you find more than a few dead rabbits with no apparent explanation for cause of death.
 Particularly since this is a relatively new disease, state wildlife agencies are monitoring for presence of RHDV2.
+For more on RHDV2 best management practices for domestic rabbit keepers, refer to Mississippi Board of Animal Health's Rabbit Hemorrhagic Disease resources.